mm3509/b9122-2024/4 exams/final/README.md

 Please remember to submit a file with name `afternoon.txt` for Autograder to consider the right exercises and assign the correct points.

 Portfolio optimization is an important topic for investment management firms, who want to optimize their portfolio and maximize their returns.
 The mean-variance portfolio theory from Harry Markowitz is the most well-known and well-studied portfolio optimization problem.

+This exercise is based on [this short paper by Martin Haugh (2016)](https://www.columbia.edu/~mh2078/FoundationsFE/MeanVariance-CAPM.pdf), "Mean-variance optimization and the CAPM".

 This Python file computes the optimal mean-variance portfolio from stock returns, a target yearly return, and a risk-free yearly interest rate.
 It uses the solution to assignment 4, which downloads stock price data from Yahoo finance and computes the daily stock returns.
 You should use the function `diarize_return()` to convert a return from yearly to daily.